By Jacob Koppenberg

 If a patient speaks a different language than the healthcare workers around them, a trip to the ER - or even a routine doctor's appointment - can become terribly overwhelming, scary and even potentially dangerous.
 After all, patients are important sources of information for doctors and nurses attempting to diagnose a condition or treat an illness.
 Only patients can narrate their own experiences, and it is a primary duty of all health-workers to listen to patients' stories in trying to fully assess the extent of their illness or injury.

 This attentive listening skill is even more important among those looking to become advanced practice registered nurses (APRNs).
 Nurses, and in many instances APRNs in particular, often have the most patient contact of any practitioner or allied health worker in the healthcare system.
 Advanced practice registered nurses are often in the best position to coax an important clue from a patient who may not know what events or symptoms could be important to a thorough assessment or diagnosis.
 For all of these reasons, being able to communicate with patients in their native language can be an incredibly valuable skill for nurses to have.
-Since educated nurses are in such high demand, many healthcare employers are offering great incentives to nurses, such as UCLA health benefits.

 As the ESL (English as second language) and non-English speaking population of the United States continues to grow, multilingual nurses will find themselves in greater demand.
 According to the most recent census figures, 37 million Americans speak Spanish or a Spanish creole language.
 Another 10.6 million speak another Indo-European language and a full 9.3 million more speak an Asian or Pacific Island language.
 All of this adds up to 20.6% of the country's population speaking a primary language other than English.
 All of these statistics translate into a burgeoning population who will require language assistance each time they have contact with the healthcare system.
 Multi-lingual nurses have become an important part of making sure these Americans receive prompt, safe and appropriate medical care.